AlexHumpert/Forest_Cover_Type_Prediction_Competition/README.md

 ## Data Set Features

 The training set includes 54 features excluding “id” plus the target variable “Cover Type”.
 The test set includes only the 54 features.
-The data is raw, unscaled and with no null values.
-A description of the features below:

 * 10 numerical: Elevation, Aspect, Slope, Horizontal Distance to Hydrology, Vertical Distance to Hydrology, Horizontal Distance to Roadways, Hillshade 9am, * Hillshade Noon, Hillshade 3pm, Horizontal Distance to Fire Points
 * Binary (0 absence or 1 presence) for 4 qualitative wilderness areas: Rawah (area with lower mean elevational value), Neota (area with highest mean elevational value), Comanche Peak (area with lower mean elevational value), Cache la Poudre (area with lowest mean elevational value)
 * Binary (0 absence or 1 presence) for 40 qualitative soil type designations
 * Numerical (integers 1-7) for 7 qualitative cover type designations

+## Data Cleaning

+There was no need to perform data cleaning given that the data has no missing values.
+For this reason, imputation methods were not required.
+The data is also balanced across covertypes with no need to create additional data.
+This is also positive as it makes metrics such as accuracy a reliable measure of evaluation which will be used later on in the analysis.